1nst4ll/sothebys_listings_scraper/README.md

 ## Usage

-1. Open your terminal and navigate to the project directory (`d:/ClaudeMCP/!projects/mangoscraper`).
+1. Open your terminal and navigate to the project directory.
 2. Run the script using the following command:

     ```bash